-The City of Greenwood consulted with a variety of organizations.
+The City of Greenwood consulted with a variety of organizations through periodic conversations throughout the entir program year.
 However, most agencies responsive to calls for input were concerned with relieving housing and food insecurity.
 The City welcomes comments and conversations with stakeholders throughout the entire fiscal year.